VEckardt/IMConfig/README.md

 Unfortunately, some of the reports are not workting in all environments (developed with MSSQL DB, partially tested with Oracle DB).

-Important: It is NOT intended to be used in Production.
-It is intended to be used in a staging environment chain with DEV > TEST > PROD on TEST only for validation purposes.
+Important: These reposrts are NOT intended to be used in production.
+They are intended to be used in a staging environment chain with DEV > TEST > PROD on TEST only for validation purposes.

 Tested with:
 - Integrity 10.6